-The Clinic is open daily during the entire year from 9 a. m. to 5 p. m. except Saturdays from 9 a. m. to 1 p. m.
+The Clinic is open daily during the entire year from 9 a. m. to 5 p. m. except Saturdays from 9 a. m. to 12:30 p. m., and on Sundays.

-Junior and Senior students may matriculate and enter the Clinic at any time during the summer months.
-Sophomores are not allowed to operate during the summer months unless they show sufficient evidence of having completed their Operative and Prosthetic Technic of the Freshman and Sophomore years.
+Junior and Senior students may enter the Clinic at any time during the summer months.
+Sophomores are not permitted to operate during the summer months unless they show sufficient evidence of having completed their Operative and Prosthetic Technic of the Freshman and Sophomore years.

-The Clinic is constantly in charge of a Professor assisted by Demonstrators of the School, and is daily crowded with patients who are operated on by the students under the supervision of the Professors of each branch and a corps of Demonstrators, thus giving extraordinary clinical advantages.
+The Clinic is constantly in charge of a Professor, assisted by Demonstrators of the School, and is daily crowded with patients who are operated on by the students under the supervision of the Professors of each branch and a corps of Demonstrators, thus giving unexcelled clinical advantages.

-All of the different anesthetics in use are administered in the extraction of teeth and in surgical operations of the head and face.
+All of the different ANESTHETICS in use are administered in the extraction of teeth and in surgical operations of the head and face.
 Special demonstrations on conductive anesthesia will be given throughout the session, and special surgical clinics will be held weekly in the surgical room, in addition to the weekly oral surgical clinic at the Charity Hospital.